alanli-ML/ai-rts/README.md

         Unit->>Unit: _decide_and_execute_actions()
         Unit->>PathPlanner: navigation_agent.target_position
     end
-Note over Unit: The Unit is now autonomous.<br/>It makes its own decisions based on the<br/>LLM-provided behavior matrix.
+Note over Unit: The Unit executes its tuned behavior matrix,<br/>reacting dynamically to the environment<br/>with a fixed strategic personality.

 Module	Role
-ActionValidator.gd	Validates the `behavior_matrix` and `control_point_attack_sequence` from the LLM.
-Ensures all required actions and state variables have weights between -1.0 and 1.0.
+ActionValidator.gd	Validates the `primary_state_priority_list` and `control_point_attack_sequence` from the LLM.
+Ensures the priority list contains the four valid, unique primary states.
-PlanExecutor.gd	A simple "goal setter".
-It receives the validated plan from the AI processor and passes the behavior matrix and attack sequence to the target unit(s).
-It no longer manages steps or triggers.
+PlanExecutor.gd	A "behavior tuner".
+It receives validated group plans, generates a tuned `behavior_matrix` for each unit by algorithmically adjusting biases based on the `primary_state_priority_list`, and sends the final plan to the units.
-Unit.gd	The new core of the AI.
-Contains the real-time decision loop.
-Every physics frame, it gathers its state, calculates activation scores for all actions using its behavior matrix, and executes the highest-scoring state (`attack`, `retreat`, `defend`, `follow`).
+Unit.gd	The core of the unit's reactive AI.
+It receives a tuned `behavior_matrix` from the `PlanExecutor`.
+Every physics frame, it evaluates its environment, calculates action activation scores using the matrix, and executes the best action, allowing it to react dynamically with a fixed strategic personality.
 PathPlanner.gd	(Now integrated into `Unit.gd` via `NavigationAgent3D`) Handles 60 Hz pathfinding and local avoidance.
 SpeechBubble.tscn	Billboard UI; fades after 2 s.